-HRP: How to Develop a Risk Management Plan Certificate, Class 2/2012

-QFR: Improving the Quality of Financial Reporting Certificate, Class 1/2006

-ACP: Audit Committee Program Certificate, Class 2/2004

-DCP: Directors Certification Program Certificate, Class 17/2002
+HRP: How to Develop a Risk Management Plan Certificate, Class 2/2012 QFR: Improving the Quality of Financial Reporting Certificate, Class 1/2006 DAP: Director Accreditation Program Certificate, Class 7/2004 ACP: Audit Committee Program Certificate, Class 2/2004 DCP: Directors Certification Program Certificate, Class 17/2002

-Chairman of the Risk Management Committee and Member of the

-2014 - Present

-2014 11636116 chairman of the Mak Management Committee and Member of the Nomination and Remuneration Committee, Hydrotek Public Company Limited 2008 - Present Member of the Audit Committee, Zeer Property Company Limited 2007 - Present Member of the Audit Committee, Hydrotek Public Company Limited Member of the Audit Committee, Raja Ferry Port Public Company Limited 2004 - Present Member of the Audit Committee and Chairman of the Risk Management Committee, Fortune Parts Industry Public Company Limited 2003 - Present Member of the Audit Committee and Chairman of the Risk Management Committee, CMO Public Company Limited 2001 - Present Member of the Audit Committee and Chairman of the Risk Management Committee, Supalai Public Company Limited 2000 - Present Chairman of the Board of Directors, The Brilliant Solution Company Limited
+2014 - Present Chairman of the Risk Management Committee and Member of the Nomination and Remuneration Committee, Hydrotek Public Company Limited 2008 - Present Member of the Audit Committee, Zeer Property Company Limited 2007 - Present Member of the Audit Committee, Hydrotek Public Company Limited Member of the Audit Committee, Raja Ferry Port Public Company Limited 2004 - Present Member of the Audit Committee and Chairman of the Risk Management Committee, Fortune Parts Industry Public Company Limited 2003 - Present Chairman of the Audit Committee and Chairman of the Risk Management Committee, CMO Public Company Limited 2001 - Present Member of the Audit Committee and Chairman of the Risk Management Committee, Supalai Public Company Limited 2000 - Present Chairman of the Board of Directors, The Brilliant Solution Company Limited

-Holding the positions of director / management in other con
+Holding the positions of director / management in other companies

+A. Listed companies
-A. Listed companies 1.
-Member of the Audit Committee and Chairman of the Risk Management Committee, Fortune Parts Industry Public Company Limited

-- 2. Member of the Audit Committee and Chairman of the Risk Management Committee, CMO Public Company Limited - Member of the Audit Committee and Chairman of the Risk Management Committee, Supalai Public Company Limited - B. Non-listed companies - 1.
-Chairman of the Board of Directors, The Brilliant Solution Company Limited - 2.
-Member of the Audit Committee, Zeer Property Company Limited - 3.
-Member of the Audit Committee, Raja Ferry Port Public Company Limited
+- Member of the Audit Committee and Chairman of the Risk Management Committee, Fortune Parts Industry Public Company Limited - 2.
+Member of the Audit Committee and Chairman of the Risk Management Committee, CMO Public Company Limited - 3.
+Member of the Audit Committee and Chairman of the Risk Management Committee, Supalai Public Company Limited - 4.
+Member of the Audit Committee, Raja Ferry Port Public Company Limited - B. Non-listed companies 1.
+Chairman of the Board of Directors, The Brilliant Solution Company Limited

+2. Member of the Audit Committee, Zeer Property Public Company Limited